 |Semester 2 Credit Value:||20|

-To support and encourage students to take responsibility for their learning and to develop critical thinking and judgement
+It supports and encourages students to take responsibility for their learning and to develop creative thinking and judgement.

 Outline Of Syllabus

 In the lectures students will be introduced to a variety of creative practices, approaches and influences, and explore and discuss the ways that these can affect creative writing.
 These will be followed up by weekly writing workshops for which students will practice, evaluate and develop their own creative work as a response to the topics of the lectures and the independent research that the topics have instigated.

 Teaching Rationale And Relationship

 A programme of lectures and workshops will support the development and critical evaluation of individual creative writing practice as well as encouraging students to identify the context in which they are working.
 The lectures will cover subjects such as the habits and processes that lie behind certain creative works, and the potential creative practices available to creative writing students.
 The workshops will provide peer and tutor support and feedback on individual creative work, developing the ability for critical reading of others’ work as well as for self-evaluation and drafting.
 This module places emphasis on the production of a considered body of new creative work, developed through an increased awareness of a range of creative practices.
 The writing of an author’s preface or afterword develops the idea that creative writing can act as a method of research and a method of discovery, as well as developing a critical awareness of the context in which the creative project has been produced and how individual practice relates to that of predecessors and contemporaries, peers and established practitioners.